Diner: Cultural significance

 Diners attract a wide spectrum of the local populations, and are generally small businesses.
 From the mid-twentieth century onwards, they have been seen as quintessentially American, reflecting the perceived cultural diversity and egalitarian nature of the country at large.
 Throughout much of the 20th century, diners, mostly in the Northeast, were often owned and operated by Greek-American immigrant families.
 The presence of Greek casual food, like gyros and souvlaki, on several northeastern diners' menus, testifies to this cultural link.

-Diners frequently stay open 24 hours a day, especially in cities, and were once the most widespread 24-hour public establishments in the U.S., making them an essential part of urban culture, alongside bars and nightclubs; these two segments of nighttime urban culture often find themselves intertwined, as many diners get a good deal of late-night business from persons departing drinking establishments.
+Diners frequently stay open 24 hours a day, especially in cities, and were once the most widespread 24-hour public establishments in the US, making them an essential part of urban culture, alongside bars and nightclubs; these two segments of nighttime urban culture often find themselves intertwined, as many diners get a good deal of late-night business from persons departing drinking establishments.
 Many diners were also historically placed near factories which operated 24 hours a day, with night shift workers providing a key part of the customer base.
 For this reason, diners sometimes served as symbols of loneliness and isolation.
 Edward Hopper's iconic 1942 painting Nighthawks depicts a diner and its occupants, late at night.
 The diner in the painting is based on a real location in Greenwich Village, but was chosen in part because diners were anonymous slices of Americana, meaning that the scene could have been taken from any city in the country-and also because a diner was a place to which isolated individuals, awake long after bedtime, would naturally be drawn.
 The spread of the diner meant that by 1942 it was possible for Hopper to cast this institution in a role for which, fifteen years earlier, he had used an Automat all-night restaurant.
 The diner as an institution in this painting is a vignette mimicked by a movie lead-in aired nightly on the Turner Classic Movie Channel.